Bleeding After Caesarean Delivery: Everything You Should Know

-- Tampons can cause bacterial infection so they should be completely avoided.
+- Tampons can cause a bacterial infection, so they should be completely avoided.

-During this time you should use old panties and clothes which can be disposed of later.
-You might get stains from bleeding which are difficult to remove.
+During this time, you should use old panties and clothes that can be disposed of later.
+You might get stains from bleeding, which are difficult to remove.

 - Good quality maternity pads should be used.
 Folds of cloth should not be used at all.